 You have three resources - books, internet, and local clubs.
 My first book was the Sunset Publications book “Bonsai”.
 It’s still available at any good garden center for about $20.
-The internet has two very authoritative sites, google American Bonsai Society at ABSBonsai.org or Bonsai Clubs International at Bonsai-BCI.com.
-Both offer good advice, but, BCI also lists local clubs.
-You can also google specific questions, but, be aware you’ll get lots of conflicting information.
-Local clubs are the best resource of all.
-Most will offer help to non-members and even allow you to attend some meetings.
+The internet has two very authoritative sites, Google the American Bonsai Society at ABSBonsai.org or Bonsai Clubs International at Bonsai-BCI.com.

 I’ve tried much of the traditional advice and found that often there were simpler ways of doing things.
 Having been accused of being simple minded that seemed the way to go.
 Anyhow, apply common sense to any advice you get and go from there.